LloydDunn/task_list_app_deployment_terraform/README.md

 What options do you have for running the initial migration on your database?

-The `./server/package.json` file can help you come up with the command you need to run to do this.
+The [`./server/package.json`]("./server/package.json") file can help you come up with the command you need to run to do this.

+> ℹ️ The `package.json` file is the heart of any Node project.
+Aside from other metaata it allows developers of the project to define commands for running installing dependencies, running scripts, and running the app.

 <details>
 <summary> :thinking_face: <b>Click here for the answer</b></summary>